Building21-iTwin/b21-2023/viewer-start.md

     - IMJS_AUTH_CLIENT_SCOPES: Enter the Scopes for the client you registered during the Register a Client step
     - IMJS_ITWIN_ID: Enter the iTwinId that was generated during the Create an iModel step
     - IMJS_IMODEL_ID: Enter the iModelID that was generated during the Create an iModel step
-1. In the terminal window, enter npm start.
+1. In the terminal window, enter `npm start`.
 This will serve the application with live reloading.